About the Board of Directors

 Unison Health and Community Services seeks individuals with a diverse range of skills and backgrounds for membership on the Board of Directors.

-Richard's professional experience comes from both the public and private sectors with an emphasis on public policy and strategic communications.
-Richard has a Masters of Public Policy from Simon Fraser University and a Bachelors of Arts in Political Science from the University of Ottawa.
-Currently, Richard is the President of the Wine Council of Ontario, which represents over 100 Ontario VQA wineries from across the three designated viticultural areas of the province as well as emerging wine producing regions.
-Richard resides in Toronto with his wife and two children.
-Through his commitment to the community, Richard hopes to make a valuable contribution to Unison.
+Richard is a dynamic professional with government and private sector experience.
+Richard has a Master of Public Policy from Simon Fraser University and a Bachelor of Arts in Political Science from the University of Ottawa.
+Currently, Richard is the President of the Wine Council of Ontario, which presents over 100 VQA winery properties across the province of Ontario.
+Richard brings to the Board professional experience in policy development; government relations and advocacy; stakeholder engagement and outreach; consensus building and non-profit Board Development; as well as strategic communications and issues management support.
+Through his commitment to the community, Richard volunteers his time with Journalists for Human Rights and hopes to make a valuable contribution to Unison.

 Elese has worked in the financial services industry for the last 12 to 15 years focusing on corporate finance, restructuring, and accounting services.
 She is currently a senior director at Alvarez & Marsal where she provides advisory services to management teams, corporate boards, shareholders, and lender groups related to acquisitions, divestitures, refinancings and restructurings.
 Elese has significant experience in strategic planning and working as part of a team to make decisions and drive results.
 Elese holds a bachelor’s degree with honours in business administration from Wilfrid Laurier University and has also earned her Chartered Professional Accountant (CPA, CA) designation and is a Charted Financial Analyst (CFA).
 Elese strongly supports Unison’s vision of healthy communities and is looking forward to bringing her experience to the Unison board to add value wherever she can.